FBartos/RoBSA/README.md

 #> LogNormal(-0.53, 0.63)[0, Inf]
 ```

-We create a new data.frame object containing a fit ready data set.
-We
+We create new data.frame object containing a fit ready data set.
+We (1)
-(1) transform the survival times to years, (2) dummy code the treatment
+transform the survival times to years, (2) dummy code the treatment
 variable, so 0 corresponds to the standard treatment and 1 to the test
 treatment (i.e., the intercept of the model corresponds to the standard
 treatment and the treatment estimate to the improvement in the test